FoundationScott/Scott-RPG/README.md

 after their death)
 7. Updated lore
 8. Added new recipes for boss items
-9. Fixed exsisting accounts being overwritten by new accounts under the same username
+9. Fixed existing accounts being overwritten by new accounts under the same username
 10. Fixed dungeon logic
 11. Fixed floor 2